addam/ghost-tileset/README.md

 Process all `b3dm` content using Draco compression.
 Requires [gltf-pipeline](https://www.npmjs.com/package/gltf-pipeline) to be installed.
 The resulting files will be stored in their paths relatively to the destination directory so they will be overwritten if source and destination directory is the same.

+## relative

+Make urls relative.
+All content will be accessible like `number`.`originalExtension`, where `number` is sequential enumeration starting from zero.
+When using filterTool to download a remote resource, this filter effectively causes the content to be downloaded too.

 ## split

 Splits the tileset into a master tileset.json and a number of child tilesets.